007codename/my-bot-legal/TERMS.md

 Last updated: October 1, 2025

-By using this Discord bot ("the Bot"), you agree to the following terms:
+By using this Discord bot, you agree to the following terms:

 1. **Usage**
    - You must follow the Discord Terms of Service and Community Guidelines.